vircadia/vircadia-docs-sphinx/docs/source/developer.rst

 Developer
 #########

-All information required to build from source and develop the project is found here.
-You will also find developer information
+Developer information such as how to build the project from source, develop, or technically manage it can be found here.

 ------------------------
 Development Instructions